danakj/danakj.github.io/_posts/2023-12-27-rust-abstractions.md

 ---
 # How to Build Abstractions in Rust Applications: The Missing Rung on the Rust Education Ladder

 I read yet another reddit post where an OO developer struggles with building abstractions in Rust.
-These things feel familiar to me, I have had the same struggles moving from being a C++ developer to building a non-trivial Rust application and trying to put abstractions throughout to reduce coupling.
+These things feel familiar to me, I have had the same struggles moving from being a C++ developer to building a non-trivial Rust application and trying to use abstractions throughout to reduce coupling.
 And I see colleagues at work ask the same things as they start to pick up Rust.

 [https://www.reddit.com/r/rust/comments/18rme0v/interface_abstractions_in_rust/](
 https://www.reddit.com/r/rust/comments/18rme0v/interface_abstractions_in_rust/)